 Before You Fix It

 The first instinct is to fix everything at once.
-That usually makes the messy spot louder.
-Give yourself a small rescue boundary before you add supplies.
+That often gives the messy spot an audience.
+Mark a small rescue boundary before adding supplies.

 Covering wet ink can smear the problem into a larger patch.